 The EPA estimates that 38 million U.S. homes contain lead-based paint, which is harmful to children’s brain and nervous system development and can lead to permanent neurological damage and behavior disorders.
-The Trump administration has proposed to cut funding for EPA programs that reduce lead risks by $16.61 million and eliminate more than 70 employees.
-These programs provide training in the safe removal of lead-based paint and public education about its risks Lead poisoning greatly impacts low-income people and people of color.
+Lead poisoning greatly impacts low-income people and people of color.
 According to a CDC study, children affected are more likely to be poor and from racial/ethnic minority groups.
 Between 1999 and 2004, black children were 1.6 times more likely to test positive for lead in their blood than white children and black children were nearly three times more likely than white children to have highly elevated blood-lead levels.
 The 2017 budget agreed to by the House and Senate will only cut the EPA budget by 1% and not cut employees in the EPA.
 Trump's proposed budget for 2018 would cut funding for the EPA by more than 31%.

 Condition of US Infrastructure

 The American Society of Civil Engineers released its 2017 "infrastructure report card," giving the nation's overall infrastructure a grade of D+.
 The ASCE projected that a total investment of $4.59 trillion would be required to bring infrastructure up to a B grade.
 Aviation, dams, drinking water, inland waterways, levees, public parks, roads, schools, wastewater, transit, energy, and hazardous waste all received grades below C.